calabozo/calabozo.github.com/statistics/tests.md

 mean of x mean of y
  6.886126  7.534037
 ```
-So, in this case we accept the null hypothesis, both means are equal.

 #### Welch's t-test ####

-This test is used when the two population variances are not assumed to be equal.
-The t statistic is calculated as:
+This test is used when the two population **variances** are not assumed to be equal.
+The t-statistic is calculated as:
 \\[ t=\frac{E[X]-E[Y]}{s_{\bar{\Delta}}} \\]

 where